simsamelie/simsamelie.github.io/_posts/2025-09-17-random_forests.md

 Here, we can see that the data is immediately split based on overall quality being above or below $6.5$, which seems realistic with the quality being scaled from $1-10$.
 From here, the tree behaves in two different ways.
 The branch with the higher quality homes again branches with the overall quality whereas the lower qulaity homes instead branch based on the total (above ground) square feet of living area.
 This is an interesting distinction, especially when contextualised.
 Suppose the finishing of the house is a lower quality, then clearly the sale price would be capped due to this.
 So, realistically, a house of lower quality with 5 bedrooms will sell for a higher price than that of 3 bedrooms, for example.
 On the other hand, a smaller house of brilliant quality would sell for a higher price than these larger house due to overall market price value being higher.
 These are the types of ideas that the tree reasons with, despite not actually knowing anything about the housing market!

 To make a larger tree, we will cap the splitting of the data by specifying that each final group must have at least 15 data points.
-This will stop the tree from just splitting each inidividual data point into it's own group- hence overfitting.
+This will stop the tree from just splitting each individual data point into it's own group- hence overfitting.
 Let's define our error functions so we can begin to test the accuracy of our models.

     def rmse(pred,y): #error function
       return round(math.sqrt(((pred-y)**2).mean()),6)